kendraio/kendraio-app/docs/workflow/blocks/http.rst

 - ``x-amz-meta-sha1``: SHA-1 hash of the uploaded content
 - ``x-amz-meta-sha256``: SHA-256 hash of the uploaded content

-These headers provide file verification and are particularly useful for ensuring data integrity in S3-compatible storage systems.
+These headers provide file verification and are particularly useful for ensuring data integrity and identification in S3-compatible storage systems.

 **Security Considerations**